willbraun/tennis-predictions/README.md

 # Overview

-The purpose of this project is to practice web scraping and simulate bets on tennis matches.
+I built this to practice web scraping and simulate bets on tennis matches.
 Index.py scrapes a match prediction and betting odds from the web to simulate a bet.
 After the match occurs, it updates my database with the result and calculates the simulated payout.

+Check out my detailed blog post about this project [here](https://blog.willbraun.dev/how-i-tried-to-get-rich-using-web-scraping).

 ## Usage